What does a field office director do?

 We have an excellent training program — it’s one of the things for which we’re most widely recognized.
 All positions have a monthlong initial training, most of which is spent working in an existing field office and getting hands-on training.
 After that, we follow up with a classroom-style training.

 Throughout the year, new and experienced canvass directors will participate in advanced trainings on staff management, canvassing, campaign strategy, media and public speaking.

-We work on the campaigns and the issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
-We are running campaigns in CA, CO, CT, FL, GA, IL, MA, ME, MD, MI, MN, NC, NJ, NM, NY, OH, OR, PA, TX, WA, WI, and Washington, D.C.
+We work on the campaigns and the issues that we think are the most pressing and set up our ground operations where we think we can make the biggest difference.
+We are running campaigns in CA, CO, IL, MA, MD, NJ, OR, PA, TX, VA, WA, and Washington, D.C.

-The target annual compensation for canvass directors is $27,000 – $31,000 in the first year, depending on the position.
-The Fund offers a competitive benefits package.
+The target annual compensation for Field Office Directors is $28,500-$35,000 in the first year, depending on the position.
+The Fund offers a competitive benefits package including medical, dental, and vision insurance for employees and dependents, our commuter benefit program, 401(k) with employer match, paid time off and short-term disability insurance.
 We also offer an excellent training program and opportunities for advancement.

 Things to know when you apply

-Fund for the Public Interest has a vision of a better future, a set of core values, and a strategic approach to making positive change.
+Fund for the Public Interest is committed to a shared vision of a better world and a strategic approach to social change.
 Click here for things you should know about our organization when you apply.

 Los Angeles-based positions: Fund for the Public Interest will consider for employment qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.